 These Korean spicy noodles involve udon noodles and vegetables tossed through a sweet and spicy sauce!
 Ready in just 10 minutes, they make a fabulous and fast dinner!

-If you’ve tried our spicy noodles before, you’ll love this Korean twist on them.
+If you’ve tried our curry or spicy noodles before, you’ll love this Korean twist on them.
 They both have similar attributes but a secret ingredient in the Korean version takes it to another level!